iamtheamit/iamtheamit/README.md

 - 👋 Hi, I’m Amit
-- 👀 I’m interested in Web Designing/Development
+- 👀 I’m interested in Data Science and Data Analytics
-- 🌱 I’m currently learning Bootstrap
 - 📫 How to reach me: https://amits-portfolio.onrender.com/

 <!---